Svarov-RZM/xci/Documentation/DOCUMENTATION.md

 So, first you create a procedure ('@') that processes above events, then you register an active element ('E') and finally enter loop ('/D:D').

 Example: `cls&xci /V:V,0 /T:DOOM is a greatest game of all time: /@:=B1 /?:!,D /C:7 /B:# /T:NO /! /?:!,S /C:CF /B:# /T:NO /! /?:!,K,D,[hD] /V:V,1 /C:7 /Q:1 /! /# /@:=B2 /?:!,D /C:7 /B:# /T:YES /! /?:!,S /C:2F /B:# /T:YES /! /?:!,K,D,[hD] /V:V,1 /C:7 /Q:2 /! /# /E:R:E1,37,40,0,0,B1 /E:R:E2,41,45,0,0,B2 /D:D` - This is hell, right?
 It's actually not so complicated if you put it in a script (see more complicated example in 'x' argument).
 But anyway, this command line will register two buttons 'YES' and 'NO', then will enter dispatch loop until you hit [ENTER].
 Upon exit it will set %ERRORLEVEL% to '1' or '2' depending on which button you hit.

+### I argument
+Sends input (currently only keys) to console (our self).
+If we are in a dispatch loop, we can spawn a thread and send a special key to the main loop for some special actions, e.g. to implement a timeout for default choice.

+#### Synopsis
+/I:[k|K],[K|C],[CODE]

+* [k|K] - Send key down event ('k') or key up ('K')
+* [K|C] - Send scan-code ('K') or UTF character ('C')
+* [CODE] - Numeric code for scan-code or UTF character

+Example: `See H argument and example ARI.xci in Examples folder`

+### H argument
+Creates a new thread.
+Threads in xci is a procedure specifies with '/@:= /#' construction (see '@' argument).
+It completely independent from the main thread, but shares an array with variables and some others structures.
+Total amount of threads is 8.
+It's VERY EXPERIMENTAL at current point.

+#### Synopsis
+/H:+THREAD - Create a new thread from the THREAD procedure

+/H:[ACTION][ID] - where [ACTION]:

+* \# - Pause a thread
+* ~ - Resume a thread
+* ! - Kill a thread
+* . - Wait for a thread to terminate

+[ID] is index of the thread to pause/kill/etc. Index starts from one and increments after each newly created thread but DON'T decrement after termination (logic is pretty simple and will be rewritten).
+So after executing the following construction `/H:+T1 /H:+T2` you will have 'T1' thread running as ID=1 and T2 as ID=2.

+Example: `cls&xci /@:=THREAD /M:#:N /M:T:N /X:=0 /Y:+1 /T:#Sleeping /N /S:5000 /T:#Sending a key /S:1000 /I:k,K,[h0D] /# /H:+THREAD /T:Press a key: /R:K,1` - We register a thread as 'THREAD' procedure, then start it (/H:+) and finally block waiting for a user to press a key (/R:).
+The '#' and 'T' flags order output to be written without touching the cursor position, then we wait for about 6 seconds and send '0D' key which is code for 'Enter' key.

 ### P argument
 Listen for arguments from pipe.
 In this case xci acts as a server.
 It blocks until there's something in the pipe, then processes it and goes back to listening again.